How to become a Counselor in Michigan

 You can download the application from the following Michigan Board of Counseling webpage.

-The Board will review your application and will notify you when you have been approved to take the National Counselor Examination administered by the National Board for Certified counselors.
+After reviewing your application, the Board should notify you if you have been approved to take the National Counselor Examination administered by the National Board for Certified counselors.

 More information about the Michigan counseling licensure examination can be found on the NBCC website.